AimanIjazz/PhotoBooth/README.md

 # 📸 VibeCam – A Girly Aesthetic Python PhotoBooth App

-**VibeCam by Aiman Ijaz** is a beautiful, pink-themed desktop PhotoBooth app built with PyQt6 and OpenCV.
+Pink-themed desktop PhotoBooth app built with PyQt6 and OpenCV.
 Capture your moments in style with aesthetic filters, a clean UI, and smooth webcam experience — all fully in Python!